 Forest Managers Play a Key Role in Natura 2000 Directives Implementation

 Forest owners, managers and administrators have insisted that they must be included in decision-making at all levels of the implementation process in order to ensure that the goals of the EU Nature Directives will be reached.
-This message was emphasized when the “Action Plan for nature, people and the economy,” recently adopted by the European Commission, was presented at a conference which took place today in Brussels, and was co-hosted by the European Commission, the Committee of the Regions and the Maltese Presidency.
+This message was emphasized when the “Action Plan for nature, people and the economy,” recently adopted by the European Commission, was presented at a conference which took place on 6 June, in Brussels, and was co-hosted by the European Commission, the Committee of the Regions and the Maltese Presidency.

 According to the conclusions of the Fitness Check process, which preceded the Action Plan, there is still room to improve on the implementation of the Nature Directives.
 In order to foster better implementation and acceptance of Natura 2000 management plans, the European State Forest Association (EUSTAFOR) strongly advocates a bottom-up approach, pushing for partnerships with and the involvement of forest owners, managers and other stakeholder communities who are the ones ultimately responsible for delivering results on the ground.